TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Links.rst

 Linking source files of the TYPO3 Core
 ======================================

-Any file within the TYPO3 Core can be linked using the text role :rst:`t3src`.
+Any file within the TYPO3 Core can be linked to their source file on GitHub using the text role :rst:`t3src`.

 You can link classes like the :t3src:`typo3/sysext/core/Classes/Pagination/SlidingWindowPagination.php`